Is My Noncompete Preventing Me From Accepting a Job?

-The more broad and restrictive the terms of the noncompete agreement, the more likely it is that a New Jersey court will rule it to be unenforceable.
+The broader and more restrictive the terms of the noncompete agreement are, the more likely it is that a New Jersey court will rule it to be unenforceable.
 In general, the employment agreements that are upheld in the state of New Jersey are typically narrow in geographic scope and have a well-defined commercial purpose.

 Employees Should Consult With a Lawyer Before Accepting a Position

 If you previously signed a non-compete agreement and you are considering taking a new position that you believe might violate the terms, it is best to speak to a law firm or a New Jersey contract law attorney who can offer legal advice and has experience handling non-compete enforceability cases.
 Whether or not your non-compete is enforceable will depend on a wide range of different factors.
 A case-by-case assessment will be required.

 Employees should always take a proactive approach, says Atkins.
 An experienced New Jersey contract law attorney will be able to review your noncompete agreement, consider the terms of the new position, and explain your rights and options to you.

 In some cases, you may be able to accept the new job without any issue.
 In other cases, it may be advisable to try to negotiate with your former employer to get you released from a non-compete contract so that you do not have to worry about the possibility of facing a lawsuit.